 This principle, widely accepted in physics, is that everything we observe about our world can be encoded on a flat surface, just like a hologram.
 The information in a space seems to depend on its volume, but if more and more memory chips are packed into a space, to increase its information, the end result is a black hole whose entropy depends on its surface area, not its volume.

-Does this result make our universe two-dimensional?
-The holographic principle just states that our world presents in two dimensions, not that it operates as such, so space still has three degrees of freedom.
-In our world, every observation comes from some direction, leaving only two dimensions to deliver the information across.
-The holographic principle implies that our world is virtual, not that it is two dimensional.
-It describes how physical events are observed, not how our space works.
+The holographic principle doesn’t make our world two-dimensional.
+That it presents in two dimensions doesn’t mean it operates as such, so space still has three degrees of freedom.
+It applies because every observation comes from some direction so there are only two dimensions to deliver information across.
+The holographic principle describes how physical events are observed, not how space works.